Seattle closing all public libraries, community centers, parks programs in bid to slow coronavirus

 Homeless people will have fewer places to be off the streets, and families whose schools have closed due to the outbreak will have fewer places to bring children.

 Researchers are estimating there are 1,100 active cases of COVID-19, the illness caused by the virus, in the region, the release said.
-Without actions such as closing libraries and community centers, the region could see 25,000 people infected by early April, according to the release.
+Without actions such as closing libraries and community centers, the region could see 25,000 people infected by early April, according to the release, which also mentioned Gov. Jay Inslee’s recent ban on large events.

 “We did not take this decision lightly,” Durkan said in a statement.
 “We know that our libraries and community centers serve as important neighborhood hubs and provide essential services to our residents.”

-She added, “But we also know that, given the high volume of people who pass through our facilities each day, it would be extremely difficult to implement the mandatory public health guidance as it relates to social distance.”
+She added, “But we also know that, given the high volume of people who pass through our facilities each day, it would be extremely difficult to implement the mandatory public health guidance as it relates to social distancing.”

 Because homeless people and others use community centers for hygiene services, Parks and Recreation will continue its shower program at the Delridge, Green Lake, Meadowbrook, Miller and Rainier community centers, and all Parks and Recreation bathrooms and hand washing stations will stay open, the city said.